faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - What could be wrong but is not?
     - It's never a panic whilst the computer is actively running
     - It's never a problem during booting
-    - It's never a problem when the system is being shutdown by user
+    - It's never a problem when the system is being shutdown by a user
 - WHERE IS
   - When the problem was noticed, where was it geographically?
     - At customer premises